 Berry Slab Pie Recipe

-The first attempt at this slab pie recipe I had one immediate reaction, “Holy crap this is a big pie!”
-You’d think I’d intuitively know that based off of a couple factors:
+The first attempt at this slab pie recipe we had one immediate reaction, “Holy crap this is a big pie!”
+You’d think we’d intuitively know that based off of a couple factors:

 – It’s name is a “slab pie” – generally you wouldn’t associate that with something marginal in size.